dylanjellis/dylan_ellis.github.io/README.md

 title: Dylan Ellis - Data Analytics Portfolio
-description: Showcasing projects in Power BI, SQL, and Excel.
 ---

 # 📊 Dylan Ellis - Data Analytics Portfolio

 Welcome!
-I'm **Dylan Ellis**, a data analyst skilled in **Power BI, SQL, and Excel**.
+I'm **Dylan Ellis**, the tools i have used within this portfolio are; Power BI, SQL, and Excel.
-This portfolio showcases my work in **data visualization, business intelligence, and reporting**.
+This portfolio showcases my work in data cleaning, vizulaization and reporting.
+I have deliberatley chosen a variety of different dataset's to gain experience with a wide range of different skills from HR, financial and non-financial trends.

 ---